-Benefit Project Description Status Funding Funding Timeframe Cost Emissions per vehicle Benefit Concentrations Additional Benefits Yorkshire.
-Hydrogen Re-fuelling The project aim is to provide a refuelling infrastructure and demonstration vehicles to establish hydrogen as part of the mix of low emission technologies in the region.
-Establishment of a refuelling station will leverage private sector and government investment, increasing the use of Hydrogen in the local fleet Previous project has seen investment in re-fuelling site and vehicles at the AMP.
-LTP Current until 31.03.16 М н L Sheffield Low Emission Study Sheffield CC commissioned and completed a Low Emission Study in the city.
+Benefit Project Description Status Funding Timeframe Cost Emissions per vehicle Concentrations Additional Benefits Yorkshire.
+Hydrogen Re-fuelling Inix of low emission technologies in the region. in Previous project has seen investment in re-fuelling site and vehicles at the AMP.
+LTP Current until 31.03.16 M Н L Sheffield Low Emission Study Sheffield CC commissioned and completed a Low Emission Study in the city.
 The results have provided a detailed profile of emissions and helped quantify the scale of measures need to improve air quality.
 The proposal is to extend the study across South Yorkshire, using the methodology adopted in Sheffield.
 The results of the study would inform the future AQAP of the SCR and the Local Councils.
 First study conducted for Sheffield only, has provided a lot of evidence for preferred options.
-Defra Current until 31.03.16 М n/a n/a Reduction in PM 10 , reduction in road traffic noise Project Assessment and Scenario Testing Monitoring Monitoring continues to take place across South Yorkshire as part of the LTP3 programme.
+Defra Current until 31.03.16 М n/a n/a Reduction in PM 10 , reduction in road traffic noise Project Assessment and Scenario Testing Monitoring continues to take place across South Yorkshire as part of the LTP3 programme.
 The monitoring project focuses on road transport pollution and produces data which is used to measure progress towards the attainment of air quality targets.
 Existing scheme.
 LTP Current until 31.03.16 L n/a n/a Modelling Project to maintain and update an air quality model which is used to predict air quality and carbon emissions from traffic throughout South Yorkshire, following the development of a Countywide emissions database for all traffic, which includes the latest emission factors.
 Existing scheme.
-LTP Current until 31.03.16 L n/a n/a
+LTP Current until 31.03.16 L n/a n/a roject Description Potential Benefit Project Status Funding Streams Timeframe Cost Emissions per vehicle Concentrations Addiional Benefits Awareness Raising Public Information Provision of information to the public on current local air quality levels, ways that individuals and businesses can contribute to improving air quality and public health information.
+Small scale local schemes delivered on a LA level.
+Local Authority On-going L L L Care4air The South Yorkshire air quality campaign premise is to use social marketing to engage the public with the air quality subject.
+Launched in 2004 it has been highlighted as best practice nationally and continues as a strong brand to promote air quality in South Yorkshire.
+Awaiting funding.
+Government Grants SCR Devolved funding Developer contributions(As NPPF) Subject to funding L L L Encourages carbon reduction, active travel Promote Travel Choices Previously InMotion funded by LSTF - provides advice to the public and businesses on the various public and sustainable transport choices available in South Yorkshire.
+Including travel planning, bike Awaiting funding.
+Led by other groups but DfT"Access" funds (2016/17?)
+Subject to funding Н M L Encourages carbon reduction,